By Woodard, Dale on February 5, 2020.

 Lethbridge got things started Saturday with a 60-24 win over Edmonton as Henry Smith led Lethbridge with 17 points.

-Medicine Hat defeated Calgary 34-24 in the second game and followed that with a 42-22 win over Edmonton.
+Medicine Hat defeated Calgary 34-24 in the second game and followed that up 42-22 win over Edmonton.

 The Steamers beat Calgary 46-38 as Ron Van Elswyk scored 10 points and John Banman had nine.